Forenza

 Forenza (Lucano: Ferénze) is a town and comune in the province of Potenza, Basilicata, southern Italy.
 It is bounded by the comuni of Acerenza, Avigliano, Filiano, Ginestra, Maschito, Palazzo San Gervasio, Pietragalla, Ripacandida.

-American World War I veteran Antonio Pierro was born in Forenza in 1896.

 The village of Forenza is built on a hill top near the ruins of the ancient Samnite city of Forentum, which was occupied by the ancient Romans in 317 BC and destroyed during the Gothic War of 535-553 AD.